 It’s simply this: enjoy the habit.

 That might seem obvious to some of you, but you’d be surprised how many people try to force themselves to do things they don’t enjoy.
-They try to instill “discipline” because they think it’ll make them a better person or give them a better life, but what kind of life is it if you force yourself to do things you hate all the time?
+They try to instil “discipline” because they think it’ll make them a better person or give them a better life, but what kind of life is it if you force yourself to do things you hate all the time?
+A happier you?

 And here’s the thing: if you try to make a habit of something you don’t like doing, you’re almost sure to fail.
 I know, because I’ve tried it many times.
 If I find myself saying, “I hate this, but I can do it!” then it’s an uphill battle, and one I almost always lose.
 Because after a week or two of doing this, you’ll lose enthusiasm.
+It wont result in a happier you.
 You’ll run out of the incredible energy required to form a new habit, and then miss the habit one day, and another day, and soon it’s over.

 But when the person doesn’t enjoy the new habit, it fails, and when they do, it has a high degree of success.

-Sure, there are other factors — how consistent you are, whether you have a trigger that’s already anchored into your regular routine, whether you have social accountability, etc. But the most important factor, by far, is loving the habit.
+Sure, there are other factors — how consistent you are, whether you have a trigger that’s already anchored into your regular routine, whether you have social accountability, etc. But the most important factor, by far, is loving the habit and making a happier you.

 The things we don’t like